dragonpilot-community/.github/profile/README.md

  - Dashcam recoarding function.
 Stored in /data/media/0/videos/
  - All tuning types for all vehicles.
 (PID, INDI, LQR, TORQUE)
  - The ability to toggle every aspect of your openpilot experience
- - Mapd support thanks to the @move-fast
- - Mapd can be used offline on select regions by downloading database on device.
- - Mapd can recoginze stop sign, yield sign, speed bump and round about.
  - DE2E (dynamic end to end long) auto switch between ACC to E2E Long( works with voacc cars as well i.g honda, vw) [Demo Video](https://youtu.be/O4qxUAk9qRk)
  - Accleration Profiles controlled from your car's physical button ( TOYOTA ONLY: drive mode button ) or from the UI (OP Long only).
  - Dynamic Follow for all OP long cars.
 (Toyota can use the distance button on the wheel)